Osmanilge/Interprocess-Communication/README.txt

 command on the client terminal, <client_id> is the name of the client process.

-Make sure all files in the hw1.zip are in the same directory.

 **********

 we have developed a program that enables communication between multiple clients using sockets.
 This communication is orchestrated through a central server, which acts as an intermediary.
 The server creates and manages individual client handler threads for each connected client, allowing them to exchange data and messages.